 In addition to the global policies listed above, your division, business unit, or country may have additional policies in place that apply to you.
-Please consult the MyHR Portal, (local) intranet or refer to an HR representative for information about any additional policies.
+Please consult Workday Help, (local) intranet or refer to an HR representative for information about any additional policies.